 - Remote from any chemical substance, solvent or hydrocarbon likely to alter the nature of the rubber.

 - Well away from any object which might penetrate the rubber (metal spike, wood, …);

 - Distant from any source of heat, naked flames, incandescent bodies, equipment likely to emit sparks or electric discharges and any source of ozone (transformers, electric motors, welding sets, etc.).

-- do not lift a tire directly with the hook of a crane;
+- do not lift a tyre directly with the hook of a crane;

 - use flat straps (not metal slings or chains);

-- pick the tire up under the tread, not the beads when using a fork lift truck;
+- pick the tyre up under the tread, not the beads when using a fork lift truck;

 - comply with the safety instructions in force at the site.

 Operators must be wearing suitable personal protective equipment.